 3. Create characters to bring your story to life

 Your story needs characters.
 Often when people tell a story they talk about other people in an impersonal way.
 My husband, the boss, my dog.
-Take your character is a step further and develop them.
-If we want our audience to feel drawn into our story, they need to be able to relate to our characters, either by seeing themselves as that character or someone they know.
+Take your character a step further and develop them.
+To help our audience to feel drawn into our story, they need to be able to relate to our characters, either by seeing themselves as that character, or someone they know.
 Experiment by giving your characters the personality and character traits that help others experience them more fully.

 Name your characters.
 Tell your audience a few key things about them.
-For example, if my old grandmother is part of my story, I would tell you, “my Nana Doris is 89, despite her birdlike arthritic frame, she still loves to play Cockney sing-along tunes on the piano; she smells of mothballs, mixed with 711 perfume”.
+For example, if my grandmother is part of my story, I would say, “my Nana Doris is 89, despite her bird-like arthritic frame, she still loves to play Cockney sing-along tunes on the piano; she smells of mothballs, mixed with 711 perfume”.

-By describing some of my Nana’s characteristics I’m able to paint a better picture of her in your mind.
+By describing some of my grandmother’s characteristics, I’m able to paint a picture of her in your mind.

 4. Use dialogue in your storytelling

 Rather than retell or regurgitate your story, bring your story to life with dialogue.
-Instead of saying, there is a lady who gets on the bus every day and tells people how many days there are until Christmas.
-This is actually a true story, there was a lady who did this every single day on the bus I caught to work.
-If I were retelling this story, in order to make this scene come to life, I may say something like, “every morning, this larger than life middle-aged woman would climb aboard the bus, and with a great big smile buy her tickets, then announce to the whole bus in a rather loud voice ‘today is Wednesday, there are 203 days until Christmas’, then she sat down and didn’t say another word”.
+Instead of saying, there is a lady who gets on the bus every day and tells people how many days there are until Christmas (this is a true story!).
+If I were retelling this story, to make this scene come to life, I may say something like, “every morning, this larger than life, middle-aged woman would climb aboard the bus.
+With a great big smile she would buy her ticket, then announce to the whole bus in a rather loud voice, ‘today is Wednesday, there are 203 days until Christmas’, then she sat down and didn’t say another word”.

-Instead of telling you what she said I would become that character for that line of dialogue.
-Try out voices and if relevant accents to take on any characteristics of that person.
-This brings your story to life.
+Instead of telling you what she said, I would become that character for that line of dialogue.
+Try out voices and accents to take on any characteristics of that person.
+This adds another dimension to your story.

 5. What life lessons does your business storytelling offer to others?

-People don’t want to know how successful you are; they want to know what challenges you over overcame along your journey in order to get where you are today.
+People don’t want to know how successful you are; they want to know what challenges you over overcame along your journey to get where you are today.